Environmental activities – from establishment to environmentally harmful activity (milieubelastende activiteit)

 Note: The Act Implementing the Environment and Planning Act contains a new article on the party subject to regulation, namely Article 5.37a.
 That article implements Article 4(3) of the Industrial Emissions Directive.
 Article 5.37a of the Act Implementing the Environment and Planning Act states that the competent authority may stipulate in the environmental permit for cases of activities designated by order in council that there are several permit holders, each of whom is responsible for ensuring compliance with the permit requirements for the part of the activity he performs.
 The explanatory memorandum cites an example of a company selling part of an IPPC installation to another company.

-Note: this is possible only if the different parts of the licensed environmentally harmful activity carried out by different licensees can be sufficiently distinguished from each other (Article 5.37a(2) of the Act Implementing the Environment and Planning Act).
+Note: this is possible only if the different parts of the licensed environmentally harmful activity carried out by different licensees can be sufficiently distinguished from each other (Article 5.37a(1) of the Environment and Planning Act).

 5. Other changes